 Important dates

-In this call we assess incoming applications on a number of occasions.That's why we've divided this call into several application periods.
-This means that if you submit your application before the last day of one of these application periods, you can have it assessed close to that date.
-But you can submit your application at any time until the very last application date.
-In the timeline you can see the next application period.
+In this the call for proposals we assess applications at two different times.
+That is why we have divided the application period into several application periods.
+This means that if you submit your proposal before 2:00 PM on the last day of an application period, it will be assessed on that date.
+However, you can submit your proposal at any time before the last application date.

-Tip: To create a PDF with all the information about the offer, click Ctrl+P and select PDF to save the content.
+Tip: To create a PDF with all the information about the call for proposals, click Ctrl+P and select PDF to save the contents.

-• This the offer is aimed at actors who plan to apply for funding for research and innovation projects in a published international call for proposals.
+• This the call for proposals is aimed at actors who are planning to apply for funding for research and innovation projects in a published international call for proposals.
 The planning grant gives those of you who have a developed project idea the opportunity to deepen, strengthen and further develop your upcoming project application.

-The planning project may last for a maximum of twelve months and will be completed no later than one week after the international the call for proposals has closed and the project application has been submitted.
+The planning project may last for a maximum of twelve months and will be completed no later than one week after the international the call for proposals closes and the project application is submitted.

-The offer can be applied for by small and medium-sized companies, research institutes, the public sector, academia and civil society.
+The call for proposals can be applied for by small and medium-sized enterprises, research institutes, the public sector, academia and civil society.

-Actors who participate as participant can apply for up to 300,000 SEK, while actors who coordinate an international project can apply for up to 500,000 SEK.
+Actors participating as participant can apply for up to 300,000 SEK, while actors coordinating an international project can apply for up to 500,000 SEK.

 • By participating in international research and innovation collaborations, Swedish organisations have better opportunities to contribute to global sustainability and at the same time strengthen Sweden's competitiveness.
 With this the call for proposals we want to encourage international partnerships for Swedish actors.
 We also want to help Swedish actors develop competitive project applications for published international calls for proposals.
 An international call for proposals means that applications are assessed in international competition and by an external, international assessment group.
-Please note that Eureka's programme, such as Eureka Eurostars, are not covered by this offer.
+Please note that Eureka's programme, for example Eureka Eurostars, are not covered by this call for proposals.

-A special effort is made on planning grants for applications within all specializations of Horisont Europa.
-In addition, a targeted effort is made on project that include actors from any of the following countries: Brazil, Israel, Japan, Canada, Singapore, the United Kingdom, South Korea or Ukraine.
+A special effort is made on planning grants for applications within all specializations by Horisont Europa.
+In addition, a targeted effort is made on project which includes actors from any of the following countries: Brazil, Israel, Japan, Canada, Singapore, United Kingdom, South Korea or Ukraine.

-The planning project focuses on developing proposal for the main project – the project you will later seek funding for.
+The planning project focuses on developing the proposal into the main project – the project you will later apply for.
 The work can last up to twelve months and should result in a competitive proposal where roles, collaborations and project content are clearly formulated.

 Definition of planning projects and main projects

-This call for proposals mentions planning projects and main projects.
+In this call for proposals planning projects and main projects are mentioned.
 Within the framework of the call for proposals Vinnova finances the work on the planning project.
 The difference between planning projects and main projects is described as follows:

 Planning project